linuxus/worker-safety/README.md

 ### Create Your Project

-1. Using your browser, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
+1. Using your browser, open a new tab for AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
 2. Choose Projects, then choose Create new project.
 3. On the Choose project type screen
 - Choose Use a project template, then choose Object detection.